xenioushk/useful-git-commands/README.md

 <h3>Git Branch Commands</h3>

 <pre>

+// List of all branches.
-git branch
+git branch -a

-git branch -b "new_branch_name"
+// Create a new branch and switch to that branch git checkout -b "new_branch_name"

+//Rename current branch.
 git branch -m "new_renamed_branch_name"

+// delete a branch.
 git branch -d "deleted_branch_name"

+//switch to a branch.
 git checkout "branch_name"

+// merge a branch.
 git merge "branch_name"

+// Check brach logs

+git log --oneline
 </pre>

 <h3>Bonus Commands For Windows </h3>